sts10/sts10.github.io/_posts/2018-05-31-1password-cracking-challenge.markdown

 Ahead of this year's World Password Day, 1Password -- maker of password management software -- announced [a password cracking challenge](https://blog.agilebits.com/2018/04/26/how-strong-should-your-master-password-be-for-world-password-day-wed-like-to-know/).
 The company ostensibly wanted to find out how hard it would be to crack a three-word passphrase master password on one of their vaults, assuming that the attacker had the derived hash of the passphrase.

-(As of the evening of May 31th, none of the passwords has been cracked.)
+(As of the evening of May 31st, [none of the passwords have been cracked](https://bugcrowd.com/onepasswordgame).)

 ## Wait, What?